Silly String

 Silly String (generically known as aerosol string) is a toy of flexible, sometimes brightly colored, plastic string propelled as a stream of liquid from an aerosol can.
 The solvent in the string quickly evaporates in mid-air, creating a continuous strand.
-Silly String is often used during weddings, birthday parties, carnivals and other festive occasions, and has also been used by the US military to detect tripwires.
+Silly String is often used during weddings, birthday parties, carnivals and other festive occasions, and has also been used by the U.S. military to detect tripwires.